txcrew/pkrdocs/content/guide/properties/colors.md

 {{< badge "Coaster" >}}

-Identifications of the primary color palette used in different components of a roller coaster.
+The main color scheme used in different components of a roller coaster.
+This generally refers to overall color scheme rather than all individual colors.

 | Component        | Summary                                  	             |
 | ------------- | ------------------------------------------------------ |